 Pack in some art, history and culture while you’re at home – learn something new, or admire something old on one of these virtual tours of museums, galleries and heritage attractions, or explore the outdoors without getting your shoes dirty.
 Some even have interactive elements to get the kids involved!

-Theatres and concert halls still aren't able to open their curtains to live shows yet, but it doesn’t mean you have to miss out on music and riveting theatre while you’re indoors – instead, get your fill (and help keep the arts alive!) by streaming concerts, dance, plays and catchy musicals from your computer, tablet or phone.
+Theatres and concert halls still aren't able to open their curtains, but it doesn’t mean you have to miss out on music and riveting theatre while you’re indoors – instead, escape your day-to-day routine (and help keep the arts alive!) by streaming concerts, dance, plays and catchy musicals from your computer, tablet or phone.

 Check out full-length dance performances and online workshops on Sadler’s Wells’ Digital Stage